anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 29. [Clarkia, Sunset, Live Oak and Serpentine Loop ](https://www.alltrails.com/explore/trail/us/california/clarkia-sunset-live-oak-and-serpentine-loop)*- 3 mile*
-<br> 3 mile roundtrip, no special views, just if you want a nature walk without the crowds.
+<br> 3 mile roundtrip, no spectacular views, just if you want a nature walk without the crowds.
 There is no designated parking, but you can park by the side of the road.
 <br>
 <br>
 30. [East Shore, Ridgeline, East Ridge Loop ](https://www.alltrails.com/trail/us/california/east-shore-ridgeline-east-ridge-loop)*- 5.3 mile*
-<br>5.3 mile easy hike, beautiful views of Lake Del Valle, lightly trafficked, almost no shade.
-It was so quiet and peaceful!
+<br>5.3 mile easy hike, lightly trafficked, almost no shade.
+Lovely views of Lake Del Valle, it was so quiet and peaceful!
 <br>
 <br>
 31. [Tennessee Valley Trail ](https://www.alltrails.com/trail/us/california/tennessee-valley-trail)*- 3.6 mile*
 <br> 3.6 mile easy walk, almost no shade.
 Super heavily trafficked.
-Initially, we had planned for another trail that day but I guess we got late to reach the trailhead and were turned away by the park ranger.
+Initially, we had planned for another trail that day, but I guess we got late to reach the trailhead and were turned away by the park ranger.
 So we did Tennessee Valley on a Saturday evening.
-Although the beach was very beautiful at sunset, it was very crowded.
+Although the beach was stunning at sunset, it was way too crowded.
 We intend to go there again after the pandemic.
 But if you could, please avoid this one for the time being.
 <br>
 <br>
 32. [San Francisco Bay Trail Loop San Leandro ](https://www.alltrails.com/trail/us/california/san-francisco-bay-trail-loop--3)*- 3 mile*